anfreire/Andre-Freire-Ferreira/src/problem1/readme.md

 &nbsp;

 ## Implementation C

- 1. We define a helper function `getSum` that calculates the sum of all numbers from 1 to n, so that we can reuse it and follow the DRY principle
+1. We define a helper function `getSum` so that we can reuse it and follow the DRY principle.
+This anonymous function uses the **Gaussian sum** formula, to calculate the sum of all numbers from 1 to n
-     - This is a well known formula called `Sum of Arithmetic Sequence`
 2. If n is negative, we return the negative value of the sum of all numbers from 1 to the absolute value of n, otherwise we return the sum of all numbers from 1 to n

 ```js
 var sum_to_n_c = function (n) {